jandot/aerts-exercises-leipzig/Databases/databases.md

 ### <a id="scripted-import"></a>Using scripting ###

-There are different ways you can load data into an SQL database from scripting languages (I like to do this using Ruby).
-But as this is a Perl-oriented course...
-See Perl-DBI below where we devote a whole section to interfacing Perl to a database.
+There are different ways you can load data into an SQL database from scripting languages (I like to do this using Ruby, but as this is a Perl-oriented course we'll look at that instead…) See Perl-DBI below where we devote a whole section to interfacing Perl to a database.

 ## <a id="getting-data-out"></a>Getting data out ##

 ### <a id="single-tables"></a>Single tables ###

 It is very simple to query a single table.
-The basic syntax is:
+The **basic syntax** is:

 ```
 SELECT <column_name1, column_name2> FROM <table_name> WHERE <conditions>;
 ```

-If you want to see all columns, you can use * instead of a list of column names, and you can leave out the WHERE clause.
-The simplest query is therefore `SELECT * FROM <table_name>;`.
+If you want to see **all columns**, you can use **"*"** instead of a list of column names, and you can leave out the WHERE clause.
+The **simplest query** is therefore `SELECT * FROM <table_name>;`.
+So the `<column_name1, column_name2>` defines slices the table vertically while the WHERE clause slices it horizontally.

 Data can be filtered using a `WHERE` clause.
 For example: